QuantEcon/lecture-source-py/source/rst/chang_credible.rst

 ============

 Some of the material in this lecture and :doc:`competitive equilibria in the Chang model<chang_ramsey>` can be viewed as more sophisticated and complete treatments of the topics discussed in :doc:`Ramsey plans, time inconsistency, sustainable plans<calvo>`

 This lecture assumes almost  the same economic environment analyzed in :doc:`competitive equilibria in the Chang model<chang_ramsey>`

 The only change  --  and it is a substantial one -- is the timing protocol for making government decisions

 In  :doc:`competitive equilibria in the Chang model<chang_ramsey>`, a *Ramsey planner* chose a comprehensive government policy once-and-for-all at time :math:`0`

 Now in this lecture, there is no time :math:`0` Ramsey planner

-Instead there is a sequence of government decision makers, one for each :math:`t`
+Instead, there is a sequence of government decision-makers, one for each :math:`t`

-The time :math:`t` government decision maker choose time :math:`t` government actions after forecasting what future governments will do
+The time :math:`t` government decision-maker choose time :math:`t` government actions after forecasting what future governments will do

 We use the notion of a *sustainable plan* proposed in :cite:`chari1990sustainable`, also referred to as a *credible public policy* in :cite:`stokey1989reputation`

 Technically, this lecture starts where lecture :doc:`competitive equilibria in the Chang model<chang_ramsey>` on Ramsey plans within the Chang :cite:`chang1998credible` model stopped

 That lecture presents recursive representations of  *competitive equilibria* and a *Ramsey plan* for a version of a model of Calvo :cite:`Calvo1978` that Chang used to analyze and illustrate these concepts

 We used two operators to characterize competitive equilibria and a Ramsey plan, respectively

 In this lecture, we define a *credible public policy* or *sustainable plan*

 Starting from a large enough initial set :math:`Z_0`, we use iterations on Chang's set-to-set  operator :math:`\tilde D(Z)` to compute a set of values associated with sustainable plans

 Chang's operator :math:`\tilde D(Z)` is closely connected with the operator :math:`D(Z)` introduced in lecture :doc:`competitive equilibria in the Chang model<chang_ramsey>`

 * :math:`\tilde D(Z)` incorporates all of the restrictions imposed in constructing the operator :math:`D(Z)`, but :math:`\ldots`

 * It adds some additional restrictions